 - Ask fans to listen to your track from within your playlist.

 - Ask them to ‘heart’ or like your track, which adds it to their music library

 - Ask them to follow your Artist Profile, one of the most important tools for getting further future fan engagement! – and Spotify just introduced a ‘Promo Cards‘ feature on S4A, giving you a custom graphic to use to share your Artist Profile on your socials, check it out.

 - Ask them to consider adding it to their own playlists while listening from within your playlist.

 - Follow and shout out to the artists you are highlighting on your playlists on socials and streaming sites to help form community and further support for each other.

 EXAMPLES OF ARTIST PROFILE PLAYLISTS

-Author Andrea Young, the founder of DPG, is a longtime curator and playlist creator who, for over 20 years, created playlists of 15-20 tracks for her weekly music shows on Aspen Public Radio.
+Author Andrea Young, the founder of DPG, is a longtime curator and playlist creator who, for over 20 years, created playlists of 15-20 tracks for her weekly music go-with-the-flow shows on Aspen Public Radio.
 Creating playlists has been one of her favorite things for a very long time.
 You can find links to a few of her playlists of music she plays on constant repeat below.
 Hope you find something you love to add to your own playlists! #playlistingasarevolution

 Our Song of the Day: Gord Downie - Useless Nights